gridsome/gridsome.org/docs/data-query-data.md

 # Querying data
 You can query data into any **Page, Template or Component** from the GraphQL data layer.
 There are two ways to query data.
 You can use `<page-query>` or `<static-query>`.

+## The GraphQL explorer
+Every Gridsome project has a GraphQL explorer (Playground) that can be used to explore and test queries when in development mode.
+Here you also get a list of all available GraphQL collections.
+This can usually be opened by going to http://localhost:8080/___explore.

 ## How to query with GraphQL